Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Book accommodation first.
 Cannabis-friendly options are more limited than regular hotels.
 Secure this before planning anything else.

-Don't buy more than you'll use.
-You can't take it home.
+Don't buy more than you will use.
+You cannot take it home.
 Buy conservatively your first day, then return if you want more.

 Start low with edibles.
 Being unexpectedly impaired in an unfamiliar city is not fun.
-Read our Minnesota cannabis edibles guide before you buy.
+Read our Minnesota cannabis edibles guide and our Dosing Guide before you buy.

 Use the MN OCM website.
 The Minnesota Office of Cannabis Management's website has a verified list of licensed dispensaries.
-Don't buy from unlicensed sources.
+Do not buy from unlicensed sources.

 FAQ